 Council closes all tenders at the time stated on the invitation to tender.
-An official tender opening begins, this process is open to all qualified bidders and the public to view.
-The sealed bids are opened for analysis and are evaluated on the basis of the selection criteria identified in the document.
-This is also known as competitive tender or public tender.
-A tender opening takes place at Council's administration building in 62-78 Vincent Street, Cessnock NSW 2325.
-To find out more about this process visit www.businessdictionary.com/definition/open-tender. html.
+An official tender opening begins and this process is open to all qualified bidders and the public to view.

+The sealed bids are opened for analysis and are evaluated on the basis of the selection criteria identified in the tender which is also known as a competitive tender or public tender.

+A tender opening takes place at Council's Administration Building located at 62-78 Vincent Street.
+Cessnock NSW 2325.